rjtwins/MovieRatingWithDatabase/README.md

   "sqlAddress "localhost"
 }

-currently only localhost is supported as a sqlAddress.
+Currently only localhost is supported as a sqlAddress.